runtimeverification/evm-semantics/media/2018-csf/presentation.md

 -   It's important to charge according to actual used compute resources.
 -   Tuning gas costs is an *ongoing* challenge.
-    -   New hardware available $\Rightarrow$ new gas model.
+    -   New hardware available $\rightarrow$ new gas model.
 -   Hardforks update the gas constants/rules.

 Intercontract Executions (and the ABI)
 --------------------------------------

--   Contracts can call other contracts (reentrancy!!).
+-   Contracts can call other contracts (re-entrancy!).
 -   Payload to other contract is a raw string of bytes called `callData`.
 -   *External* to the EVM, the Ethereum ABI has been developed:
 -   Specifies:
     -   Calling conventions (how to interpret `callData` correctly).
-    -   Some high-level types (and their mapping to EVM base types).
+    -   Some high-level types (and their mapping to EVM words).

 EVM Nuisances
 -------------